Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 Pain control not the issue but being a burden is

-Some 62% of those for whom a prescription for lethal drugs was provided in 2017 did not cite any concern about pain control as a reason for asking for the prescription.
+Some 62% of those for whom a prescription for lethal substances was provided in 2018 did not cite any concern about pain control as a reason for asking for the prescription.

-Significantly, 10% cited concerns about the financial implications of treatment.
+Significantly, 9% cited concerns about the financial implications of treatment

 Poor screening for mental health and short term doctor patient relationships

-Although the Act specifies that only persons who have a disease that will “produce death within six months” may request lethal doses of medication from a physician, the data shows that in each year between 5% and 17% of those who die after requesting a lethal dose do so more than 25 weeks later with one person in 2012 dying nearly 3 years (150 weeks) later, one person in 2015 dying nearly two years later (95 weeks) and one person in 2016 dying more than two years (112 weeks) later.
+Although the Act specifies that only persons who have a disease that will “produce death within six months” may request lethal doses of medication from a physician, the data shows that in each year between 5% and 17% of those who die after requesting a lethal dose do so more than 25 weeks later with one person in 2012 dying nearly 3 years (150 weeks) later, one person in 2015 dying nearly two years later (95 weeks); one person in 2016 dying more than two years (112 weeks) later and one person in 2018 dying more than two years (115 weeks) later.

 Not a peaceful death